 2. Problem Solving Skills:

-By learning how to use technology, a teen faces the challenge of new innovations, given the rapid advancement of technology.
+By learning how to use different devices and apps, a teen faces the challenge of new innovations, given the rapid advancement of technology.
 Such problem solving may include figuring out how to connect a new PlayStation to the television or moving data over from one phone to another.
 Or even using Google Maps to navigate a new city.
 As innovative applications and technology advancements develop, a teen applies the rudiments of problem-solving to each new hurdle that will later pay off in the “real world.”
 For example, when a person works in an office, technological virtuosity is a valuable expertise.

 3. Enhanced Education and Digital Learning Tools:

 The simple reality is that today’s kids are learning in ways that we would not have imagined when we were growing up.
 Teens are using the Duolingo app to learn languages, Audible app to listen to books, and Evernote app to take notes from class.
 Indeed, with smartphone applications, social networking, and interactive websites, new horizons are normative for teenagers.
-As a result, teenagers quickly become adept with a multitude of different digital learning tools, thus enhancing educational opportunities
+As a result, teenagers quickly become adept with a multitude of different digital learning tools, thus enhancing educational opportunities.

 4. Interactive Creativity and Digital Expression: